-The Elevated Agriculturalist: Harvest How-To
+The Elevated Agriculturalist: Harvesting Cannabis How-To

 You’re almost there!
 The flowers on your plants are starting to change color, and they’ve been swelling with cannabinoids for a few weeks now.
 The surface of the flowers and leaves are coated with a thick layer of trichomes.
 But, you’ve got to get this last part right or it will all be for naught.
 I can’t tell you how many heartbreaking stories I’ve heard about folks ruining all their hard work because they didn’t harvest their plants correctly.
+Learn more about the stages of harvesting cannabis:

 About The Leaves